robertaicenogle/Biostats_Data_Analysis/README.md

 Visual Studio Code, also called **VS Code**, is a free text editor that runs on macOS and Windows. **VS Code** is one of the better code editors currently available, and it makes it easy to work with a variety of different programming languages such as HTML, Javascript, SQL, and, of course, Python.

 ### VS Code
-There are two drawbacks when it comes to using the Python interpreter:
+VS Code outshines the Python interpreter in two major ways:
    1. You can't save the code you write in the interpreter.
    2. It's challenging to write scripts that are longer than a few lines.
-This is where the VS Code outshines the Python interpreter.

 To download **VS Code**, follow the instructions for your operating system:

 ## Github